Foil vs. Rotary Shavers: What Gives the Closest Shave?

 - The style you’re looking to achieve

-Foil shavers work well at lining edges and getting to hard to reach areas, owing to the side to side motion of the foil topped blades.
-But due to the lack of circular motion, foil shavers may not be able to get rid of long hair in just one go.
+Foil shavers work well at lining edges and getting to some hard to reach areaas, owing to the side to side motion of the foil topped blades.
+But due to the design, it may not be able to follow your contours as well as rotary shavers, and you might have to move it over the same area more times than if you were using a rotary shaver.

 Therefore, repeated use over the same area may cause skin irritation.
 Further, they may also not provide a close shave if you have high cheekbones or other contoured areas.
 This is because of the straight heads and oscillating cutting motion.